ssejjalll/Quiz-Game/README.md

 How to Play:
 1. Start the Game: When you run the game, you’ll be asked if you want to play.
 Just type `Y` for yes or `N` for no.
 2. Answer Questions: You will be presented with a series of questions.
 Type your answer and hit Enter.
+   - Error Handling: If you enter an invalid input (e.g., letters when a number is expected), the game will prompt you to enter a valid answer.
-3. Check Your Score: At the end of the game, you'll see how many questions you got right!
+4. Check Your Score: At the end of the game, you'll see how many questions you got right!

 Getting Started:
 To get started with the Quiz Game on your own computer, follow these steps: